 3. How and when did the problems start?

-Was it that time when you did something without consulting them or was it when they went out with someone?
+Was it that time when you did something without consulting them or was it when they went out with someone, provoking jealousy in the other?
 Identifying the main cause of a problem can help you arrive at solutions.

 4. Is this just a bad phase in our marriage?

 All relationships have their own share of ups and downs.
 Weigh the problems you are facing and reason if this is just a bad phase or if the problem has gone out of hand.
 Deal with the problem before going out of hand.
 Increasing tension regarding that particular issue may exacerbate the problem and accumulate additional ones.

 5. What made you seek/ accept professional help?

 Ask them why they sought counseling.
 How they expect the problem(s) to be resolved or managed.
 If both of you have sought counseling because you still desire to be with each other and want to save your marriage, you might be on the right track.

 7. What are the things that you can’t stand about me?